 How Has COVID-19 Affected Sri Lanka Visas?

-Due to the coronavirus outbreak, Sri Lanka has made some alterations to its visa policy, which are expected to last until at least April 7th.
+Due to the coronavirus outbreak, Sri Lanka has made some alterations to its visa policy.

 The below is a timeline of actions taken in response to COVID-19 in Sri Lanka: